Credit: (AP Photo/Evan Vucci)

 The federal CARES Act, which former President Donald Trump signed into law last March, provided $150 billion through the Coronavirus Relief Fund to all states as well as the 38 cities with more than 500,000 people.

-Gov. Brian Kemp asked federal lawmakers into use the same funding methodology in the $1.9 trillion coronavirus aid package as was used in the CARES Act.
+Gov. Brian Kemp asked federal lawmakers in a Feb.
+23 letter to use the same funding methodology in the $1.9 trillion coronavirus aid package as was used in the CARES Act.
 He called the new funding formula "unacceptable," saying the formula being considered by Congress would distribute funds solely on a per capita basis that would give 50% more to a New York resident than a Georgian.

 But the American Rescue Plan includes more than $500 million in direct aid to Georgia cities and counties, whereas most did not get direct payments last year as part of the CARES Act, said Danny Kanso with the Georgia Budget and Policy Institute.